 For the more than 45 years that Percy Miller operated the original Kia Ora Stud, it became the most successful thoroughbred breeding establishment in Australia, demonstrating just how good this piece of country is as a nursery for superior racehorses.

-Under new ownership and management, Kia-Ora has moved into the 21st century as one of the best-appointed facilities in Australia, after a building and fencing program that has utilised modern materials and design ideas to provide the best possible care for mares, foals and yearlings.
+Under new ownership and management, Kia Ora has moved into the 21st century as one of the best-appointed facilities in Australia after a building and fencing program that has utilised modern materials and design ideas to provide the best possible care for stallions, mares, foals and yearlings.